Dimmer2222/DAPI/README.md

 I plan some new Changes to the new Version this is the 0.2 because i add a lot of new Features.
 No new Files will be added i add them then they are ready.
+The Files will be added because one new Feature is ready.